Dhananjay42/cs6910-assn1/README.md

 By Dhananjay Balakrishnan, ME19B012.
 Submitted as part of the course CS6910, taught by Professor Mitesh Khapra, Jan-May 2023 semester.

-The WandB report can be found here: https://api.wandb.ai/links/clroymustang/19pi47oa.
+The WandB report corresponding to this code can be found here: https://api.wandb.ai/links/clroymustang/19pi47oa.

-Instructions to use:
+## Instructions to use:
+### Training the Neural Network.
 1. To train the Neural Network, use the 'train.py' script.
 Here is the format of how you should run it:

 ```